2100, Program Authorization and Services

 Contraceptive Methods – A broad range of birth control options, approved by the U.S. Food and Drug Administration, except for emergency contraception.

-Cost Reimbursement – Funding used to develop and maintain contractor infrastructure for the provision of family planning services.
+Cost Reimbursement – Funding used to develop and maintain grantee infrastructure for the provision of family planning services.

-Family Planning Services – Educational or comprehensive medical activities that enable clients to freely determine the number and spacing of their children and select the means by which this may be achieved.
+Family Planning Services – Educational or comprehensive medical activities that enable clients to freely determine the number and spacing of their children and select how this may be achieved.

-Federal Poverty Level (FPL) – The minimum amount of income that a family needs for food, clothing, transportation, shelter and other necessities, as determined by the U.S. Department of Health and Human Services.
+Federal Poverty Level (FPL) – The set minimum amount of income that a family needs for food, clothing, transportation, shelter and other necessities.
+In the United States, this level is determined by the Department of Health and Human Services.
 FPL varies according to family size.
 The number is adjusted for inflation and reported annually in the Federal Poverty Guidelines.
 Public assistance programs, such as Medicaid, define eligibility income limits in terms of a percentage of FPL.

-Fee-for-Service – The payment mechanism for services that are reimbursed on a set rate per unit of service (also known as unit rate).
+Fee-for-Service – Payment mechanism for services that are reimbursed on a set rate per unit of service (also known as unit rate).

 Health Care Provider – A physician, physician assistant, nurse practitioner, clinical nurse specialist, certified nurse midwife, federally qualified health center, family planning agency, health clinic, ambulatory surgical center, hospital ambulatory surgical center, laboratory or rural health center.
 “Health care provider” is used interchangeably with “provider” throughout this manual.